AutinMitra/XPS-9360-Iris-macOS/README.md

 - Disable Fingerprint + SD Card reader

 # Installation
 Copy the folders to your EFI, and things should work for the most part.
+You may have to set ``ScanPolicy`` to 0 to boot to installer

 # Troubleshooting
 Some issues may occur due to hardware differences